Dee261/Lab3-OOP/readme.md

 Compile this class and fix any errors.

 Finally, create a user class with an empty main method.
 On the website, next to the link for this assignment is a link for some Java code.
 Copy that into this user class to be the main method.
-In the code, you will see three variables, bp1, bp2 and bp3, declared as a BasketballPlayer, CollegeBasketballPlayer and ProBasketballPlayer respectively.
-Notice that bp1 could take on an object of BasketballPlayer, CollegeBasketballPlayer or ProBasketballPlayer but bp2 and bp3 are limited to just their declared type.
+In the code, you will see three variables, bp1, bp2 and bp3, declared as a Assignment.BasketballPlayer, Assignment.CollegeBasketballPlayer and Assignment.ProBasketballPlayer respectively.
+Notice that bp1 could take on an object of Assignment.BasketballPlayer, Assignment.CollegeBasketballPlayer or Assignment.ProBasketballPlayer but bp2 and bp3 are limited to just their declared type.
 The code then performs various instantiations and message passing on bp1, bp2 and bp3.
 You will notice some instructions have syntax errors.
 Before trying to compile the program, comment out the instructions that have syntax errors and add in comments next to those instructions the reason for the errors